• logo

 Overview of components of BOA training:

-Part 1: The position of extraordinary investigating officer
+Part 2: The extraordinary investigating officer and legal framework

 The exam